albi21dev/myportfolio/src/content/projects/tech-company-transformation.md

 ## UI/UX Development

-Working on a mobile device farm's UI/UX from scratch pushed me to take on the role of a product owner, despite not being officially recognized as one.
+Working on a **mobile device farm**'s UI/UX from scratch pushed me to take on the role of a product owner, despite not being officially recognized as one.
 I conducted extensive research, built frameworks, and delivered designs to the dev team.
-Initially, progress was slow, but the launch of **Website 2.0** brought tangible results.
+Unfortunately there was no next level and the project failed.
+The launch of **Website 2.0** brought more results.
 A new color palette and brand guidelines made the website more distinct, especially on social media, while modernizing the agency's image as young and innovative.

 ![Image](/myportfolio/dolpheen_selection.webp)